Leth13/QS_Sinsystem_S.meliloti/README.md

 # Quorum-sensing simulation of the Sin system of Shinorizobium meliloti

-This project contains three algorythms to simulate the quorum sensing Sin system of Sinorhizobium meliloti on Matlab.
+This project contains three algorythms to simulate on Matlab the quorum sensing Sin system of Sinorhizobium meliloti .

 ## Model